 Another great idea would be taking a bundle of candy canes and tying them together with a red ribbon.
 Pure candy bliss for the holidays or weddings!

 Make this personalized gift for your mom on Mother’s Day.
 She will remember and cherish the memory for a long time.
-It starts with cutting a Styrofoam block to a size that fits a vase or glass of medium size.
-Then fold red tissue paper or cellophane around the inside of the vase.
+The super-simple candy bouquet would be a hit with mothers with a sweet tooth.

 Cute Christmas mugs make the base of the bouquets.
 Fit foam blocks into the mugs taking care that extra foam sticks out of the top.
 Keep it clean by spreading newspaper below the space where you are cutting the foam.
 Cut red and green tablecloths into 5-inch squares for stuffing inside the mugs to hide the foam.
 More on this in the above link.

 Scrapbook paper in coordinating colors are used to decorate the candies.
 A clay pot is fitted with floral foam and shredded paper is glued to the top.
 Then the skewers with the candies glued at one end are pushed into the foam.
 The instructions come with pictures.

 The first step involves gluing large rectangular candy boxes to a florist’s Styrofoam.
 Hot glue flat wooden craft sticks to the candy bars.
 Arrange them on the Styrofoam and add tissue paper, cellophane and tulle in between the candy bars as fillings.

 You would need lots of candies in different sizes and shapes for this one, 3 types to be specific.
 The first is boxed candy, the ones you get at movie theatres.
 The second type is tall and supportive candies that are about 4-5 inches long.
 Lastly, you need small filler candies.
 Fruit-flavored Tootsie Rolls, Pixie Sticks and Smarties work well.